 How It All Began

 For a number of years, Jay and Georgann French were burdened by a number of cultural issues.
 During their lifetime, they have observed a declining societal trend in America which increasingly devalues human life.
 There is more violence in all forms of our media and in turn, that violence has spilled over into our communities and homes.
 So Jay and Georgann studied several martial art forms and became licensed to carry concealed weapons.
 They searched high and low for an effective method to carry their handguns.
 When nothing satisfactory could be found, Jay began experimenting with modifications to a pant and a pocket.
-Necessity was the mother of invention and now we have the patented holster-pocket.
-The product line has three US Patents and four more US Patents are pending.
+Necessity was the mother of invention and now we have the holster-pocket product lines with five US Patents.
 The process is almost three times faster than drawing from a concealed holster because a full gun grip is established in concealment.

 Since 2010 CCW Breakaways' pants have been sold to military units, law enforcement departments, private security operators and responsible citizens who need speed-concealment-comfort for defending themselves and their loved ones.